MOUSE ANTI-RESPIRATORY SYNCYTIAL VIRUS ANTIBODY (RV3)

-Mouse anti Respiratory Syncytial virus antibody (clone RV11) is specific for respiratory syncytial virus.
-The antibody does not cross react with Influenza Type A, Influenza Type B or Adenovirus.
+Mouse anti Respiratory Syncytial virus antibody (clone RV3) is specific for Respiratory Syncytial virus.
+The antibody does not cross react with Influenza A, Influenza B or Adenovirus.

 Human RSV is a widespread virus that causes more than 30 million new cases of RSV infection each year.
 Two major antigenic groups of human respiratory syncytial virus have been identified, which are classified as subtypes A and B. Additional antigenic variability existing within each subtype.
 Both A and B subtypes co-circulate but reports suggest that one subtype dominates during an epidemic (Sullender, WM).